 On March 6, 2015, USEPA issued the final rule for implementation of the 2008 ozone standard.
 This final rule revoked the 1997 ozone NAAQS for transportation conformity.
 Twelve NJTPA counties (the entire NJTPA region excluding Ocean County) are in the New York-Northern New Jersey-Long Island, NY-NJ-CT 8-hour Ozone Nonattainment Area.
 Ocean County is part of the Philadelphia-Wilmington-Atlantic City, PA-NJ-MD-DE 8-hour Ozone Nonattainment Area.
-On April 11, 2016 EPA reclassified the NY-NJ-CT nonattainment area from marginal to moderate for failing to attain the 2008 ozone NAAQS by July 20, 2015, the required attainment date.
+On May 4, 2016 EPA reclassified the NY-NJ-CT nonattainment area from marginal to moderate for failing to attain the 2008 ozone NAAQS by July 20, 2015, the required attainment date.
 Also, the USEPA granted a 1-year extension of the applicable marginal area attainment date from July 20, 2015, to July 20, 2016 for the PA-NJ-MD-DE area.
-On November 14, 2018 USEPA proposed to reclassify the NY-NJ-CT nonattainment area from moderate to severe for failing to attain the 2008 ozone NAAQS by July 20, 2018.
+On August 25, 2019 USEPA finalized the reclassification of the NY-NJ-CT nonattainment area from moderate to severe for failing to attain the 2008 ozone NAAQS by July 20, 2018.
 The designations by USEPA for the 2015 ozone NAAQS (moderate for the NY-NJ-CT nonattainment area and marginal for the PA-NJ-MD-DE nonattainment area) were effective August 3, 2018.
-This conformity determination used the 2008 ozone NAAQS and the appropriate SIP budgets for ozone approved by USEPA on September 25, 2018 for the New York-Northern New Jersey-Long Island, NY-NJ-CT 8-hour Ozone Nonattainment Area.
-No SIP revision was required for the Philadelphia-Wilmington-Atlantic City, PA-NJ-MD-DE 8-hour Ozone Nonattainment Area.
+This conformity determination used the 2008 ozone NAAQS and the appropriate SIP budgets for ozone that were found adequate by USEPA on September 25, 2018 for the New York-Northern New Jersey-Long Island, NY-NJ-CT 8-hour Ozone Nonattainment Area.
+No SIP revision containing new budgets was required for the Philadelphia-Wilmington-Atlantic City, PA-NJ-MD-DE 8-hour Ozone Nonattainment Area.